 Google appears to be gearing up to launch its Chrome Web Store, a portal for web-based games and other titles, in October suggesting that their Chrome OS devices are likely to appear at a similar time.

-From early reports Google will only be charging developers a 5 percent processing fee for their apps.
-Which is great news as most app stores charge a rate nearer 30 percent for the privilege.
+From early reports, Google will only be charging developers a 5 percent processing fee for their apps.
+This is great news as most app stores charge a rate nearer 30 percent for the privilege.
 Check out the presentation video after the break.

-In Google’s demo of the Chrome Web Store that will provide a central location for users to find, download and purchase content directly from their browser.
+In Google’s demo of the Chrome Web Store, it was evident that the platform will provide a central location for users to find, download, and purchase content directly from their browser.
+This streamlined approach is designed to make it easier for users to access a wide variety of web-based applications and games without the need to navigate through multiple websites.

-Google presented browser-based versions of Plans vs. Zombies, Lego Star Wars, Lemmings, and even a version of Quake II ported by the company’s Web Toolkit team.
+During the demo, Google presented browser-based versions of popular games such as Plants vs. Zombies, Lego Star Wars, Lemmings, and even a version of Quake II ported by the company’s Web Toolkit team.
+These demos showcased the potential of the Chrome Web Store to deliver high-quality gaming experiences directly through the browser, without the need for additional downloads or installations.

 Via Cnet Via 1up